alphapie77/CoughTestVoiceCollector/docs/USER_MANUAL.md

 ## 2. User Registration and Login

 ### 2.1 Creating an Account (Optional)
 **Note**: Registration is optional.
-You can contribute anonymously.
+You can contribute anonymously without creating an account.

 1. **Click "Register"** in the navigation menu
 2. **Fill in the registration form**: